 The program gives a hint when you make a wrong move by highlighting the correct piece etc. You can get an additional hint during the training, if a position or move comments exists.
-The group page Hint let you configure the training to show these comments always or only after your first or second wrong attempt.
+The group page Hint allows you to configure the training to show these comments always or only after your first or second wrong attempt.
 Showing a comment can be useful for finding the correct candidate move, but also to learn the idea behind the move if you create a comment which describes it.

 The After End of Line give you control on how the program should continue after you've trained a complete line.
-You can always pause the training or only if a comment for the last position exists.
-In both cases you will only continue with the next line after you click on the OK button of the dialog box.
+The options are to "Continue" or to "Wait" (i.e. a pause) or to "Wait if there is a comment".
+In the latter two cases you will only continue with the next line after you click on the OK button of the dialog box.
 You can resize and move the dialog box.
-These changes are saves.
+These changes are saved for the next session.